Dreem-Organization/bender/docs/documentation/python.rst

 Python
 ######

-**PLEASE READ THE 'GENERAL' DOCUMENTATION TAB FIRST IF IT'S YOUR FIRST TIME USING THE CLIENT**
+**PLEASE READ THE 'CONCEPTS' DOCUMENTATION TAB FIRST IF IT'S YOUR FIRST TIME USING THE CLIENT**

 Install
 *******